-Our site includes third-party advertising and links to identifiable customer information to these advertisers or third-party Web sites.
-Click here for more information about our Advertising Policies and
+Our site includes third-party advertising and links to identifiable customer information to these more information about our Advertising Policies and

-These third-party Web sites and advertisers, or Internet advertising companies working on their behalf, sometimes use technology to send (or serve") the advertisements that appear on our Web site directly to your browser.
+These third-party Web sites and advertisers, or Internet advertising companies working on their behalf, sometimes use technology to send (or "serve") the advertisements that appear on our Web site directly to your browser.
 They automatically receive your IP address when this happens.
 They may also use cookies.
 JavaScript. web beacons (also known as action tags or single pixel gifs), and other technologies to measure the advertising content.
 We do not have access to or may use, and the information practices of these advertisers and third-party Web sites are not covered by this Privacy Notice.
 Please contact them directly for more information about their privacy practices.
-In addition, the Network Advertising Initiative offers useful information about Inte advertising companies (also called "ad networks" or "network advertisers"), including information about how to opt-out of their information collection.
+In addition, the Network Advertising Initiative offers useful information about Internet advertising companies (also called "ad networks" or "network advertisers"), including information about how to opt-out of their information collection.

-advertising based on personal information about customers, such as purchases on Amazon.co visits to Amazon Associate Web sites, or use of other Web sites.
-Click here for more information Although Amazon.com does not provide any (including ad-serving companies) may assume that users who interact with or click on a personalized advertisement meet their criteria to personalize the ad (for example, users in the northwestern United States who bought or browsed for classical music).
-If you do not want us to use personal information that we gather to allow third parties to personalize advertisements we display to you, please adjust your Advertising Preferences.
+advertising based on personal information about mers, such as purchases on Amazon.com visits to Amazon Associate Web sites, or use of other Web sites.
+Click here for more information Although Amazon.com does not provide any (including ad-serving companies) may assume that users who interact with or click on a personalized advertisement meet their criteria to personalize the ad (for example, users in the northwestern United States who bought or browsed for classical music) If you do not want us to use personal information that we gather to allow third parties to personalize advertisements we display to you, please adjust your Advertising Preferences interactions with Amazon.com for the limited that information.

-Which Information Can I Access?
-Amazon.com gives you access to a broad range of interactions with Amazon.com for the limited purpose of viewing and, in certain cases, updating that information.
 Click here to see some examples, the list of which will change as our Web site